 George Loewenstein, a psychologist at Carnegie Mellon University, authored the concept of the ‘hot-cold empathy gap’.
-The empathy gap is the tendency for one to underestimate the influence being in heightened physical and emotional states will have on their behavior.
-When one is in a calm and non-threated state they have a hard time predicting how they would feel and act if in a state of arousal like anger, fear or even love.
-When you are anxious it's difficult to imagine being at ease; just as when you're experiencing the complicated emotions of grief, it's difficult to picture a life of happiness and balance.
+This is the tendency for one to underestimate the influence that being in heightened physical and emotional states will have on their behavior.
+When one is in a calm and non-threatened state, they have a hard time predicting how they would feel and act if in a state of arousal like anger, fear, or even love.
+When you are anxious, it's difficult to imagine being at ease.
+This probably sounds familiar: When you're experiencing the complicated emotions of grief, it's difficult to picture a life of happiness and balance.

-Case in point, had someone asked me ‘What would you do if you found out your mother had only one year to live?”
-I would have probably said that I would spend as much time with her as possible, spend quiet afternoons reading by her bedside, help out with treatments and medications, and have meaningful conversations about life, love, and family.
-But what really happened when I found out that my mother had terminal cancer a month before my husband and I married, was that in my heightened emotional state I panicked, avoided the realities of her diagnosis and began fixating on having a baby.
+Had someone asked me, ‘What would you do if you found out your mother had only one year to live?”, I would have probably said that I would spend as much time with her as possible, spend quiet afternoons reading by her bedside, help out with treatments and medications, and have meaningful conversations about life, love, and family.
+But what really happened when I found out that my mother had terminal cancer a month before my husband and I married, was that, in my heightened emotional state I panicked, avoided the realities of her diagnosis, and began fixating on having a baby.

 It’s hard now for me to pinpoint exactly why having a baby before my mother died seemed absolutely necessary.
 Based on her diagnosis, the math didn’t even make sense unless some miracle drug provided her more time than expected.
 My most rational explanation is that I'd always imagined my mother being alive when I had babies.
 I wanted her to come to my baby shower and guess how many jelly beans were in the stupid jelly bean jar.
 I wanted her to help me through motherhood and most importantly, I wanted her and my children to know one another.

-The future I wanted was no longer a possibility, deep down I knew this, but I was caught up in a counterfactual reality.
+The future I wanted was no longer a possibility.
+Deep down I knew this, but I was caught up in a counterfactual reality.
 Sometimes, when faced with an outcome we aren’t happy with, we engage in something called counterfactual thinking or counterfactual comparison where we lament the hand we’ve been dealt because we believe it could have (or should have) been different.
-The reality we mourn is, as the name describes, counter to the facts but ‘what-ifs’ and ‘if-onlys’ lead us to feel like we've been robbed.
+The reality is these ‘what if's’ and ‘if only's’ lead us to feel like we've been robbed.

-Along with ‘expected emotions’ Lerner and Loewenstein also discussed the effect immediate emotions have on decision-making.
+Along with ‘expected emotions,’ Lerner and Loewenstein also discussed the effect immediate emotions have on decision-making.
 The emotions we feel at the time of making a decision can impact us in direct and indirect ways.
 This is true regardless of whether our immediate emotions are even related to the decision at hand.
-Although I couldn’t imagine a life without my mother, I knew her death was drawing closer every day which heightened my feelings of fear, anxiety, and dread.
-I felt miserable knowing she was going die and this caused me to look at life through a negative filter; it seemed like everything from there on out was going to be just a little bit worse.
+Although I couldn’t imagine a life without my mother, I knew her death was drawing closer every day.
+This heightened my feelings of fear, anxiety, and dread.
+I felt miserable knowing she was going die and this caused me to look at life through a negative filter.
+It seemed like everything from there on out was going to be just a little bit worse.

-But the promise of motherhood felt like a fix; a light in the darkness and a cure for my despair.
+But the promise of motherhood felt like a fix: a light in the darkness and a cure for my despair.
 A hasty fix, but a fix nonetheless.
-There is an economic model called ‘hyperbolic discounting’, which suggests when making decisions humans prefer choices with more immediate rewards.
+There is an economic model called ‘hyperbolic discounting’, which suggests that—when making decisions—humans prefer choices with more immediate rewards.
 This is true even when the rewards we would receive by waiting are ultimately better or wiser.
 The relief I thought I would feel when I finally saw that little pink plus sign far exceeded the reward of waiting and minimizing the potential stress and strain my husband and I might feel in the future.